abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 In the teachings, there are what are called *vimokkhas*.
 One of the *vimokkhas* (liberations or emancipations) is liberation through the beautiful.
-This can be a meditative attainment in terms of color, the *kasinas*, which are exceedingly beautiful.
+This can be a meditative attainment in terms of color, the *kasiṇas*, which are exceedingly beautiful.
 But it can also be a state of mind like loving-kindness, which is a beautiful mind-state that allows the mind to drop its self-concern, worries, fears, anxieties, and comparisons and dwell in that which is truly beautiful.
 It is not really